IsaacDM-Hub/Networking-Shared/Socket_and_scan_method.md

   > # Well know port range 1-1023
   > # which tcpdump wireshark nmap telnet get curl ping
   > # Chunks of 2000 or first 10000 ports (65535)
+## if you see welcome to vyos  the account will be vyos instead of student but the password is still password

 Passive Recon Methodology
 /> hostname
   > # permissions: